CS2103AUG2016-W11-C2/main/docs/UserGuide.md

    <dt> Q: Why did Agendum reject my alias for a command? </dt>
    <dd> The short-hand command cannot be one of Agendum’s command keywords (e.g. add, delete) and cannot be concurrently used to alias            another command (e.g. m cannot be used for both mark and unmark). </dd>

+   <dt> Q: I can't launch Agendum.
+What is wrong? </dt>
+   <dd> Check if the config file in data/json/config.json contains the correct file paths to other data such as your to-do list.
+It might be helpful to delete the user preferences file. </dd>

 </dl>
 </html>